Alejogb1/job-board/blog-data/how-can-i-compute-rnn-hidden-state-gradients-with-respect-to-the-input-in-tensorflow.md

 id: "how-can-i-compute-rnn-hidden-state-gradients-with-respect-to-the-input-in-tensorflow"
 ---

-Okay, let's tackle this.
-You're looking to understand how to compute the gradients of an RNN's hidden states with respect to its input in TensorFlow.
+,  You're looking to understand how to compute the gradients of an RNN's hidden states with respect to its input in TensorFlow.
 I remember facing a similar challenge a few years back when I was working on a sequence-to-sequence model for time-series prediction.
 It's a bit more involved than typical backpropagation, but definitely manageable.

 The core issue lies in the recurrent nature of RNNs.
 Each hidden state at time *t* is dependent on the hidden state at *t-1* and the current input.
 Consequently, the gradient of a hidden state with respect to an input is influenced by all the previous interactions.
 We aren’t dealing with a straightforward, layer-by-layer computation.
 We have to consider the unfolding of the network over time.